MirageXOrg/trustless-bridge-contracts/README.md

 npx hardhat verify --network sapphireTestnet <contract-address> <constructor-arguments>
 ```

+## Verify contract

+To verify on Sourcify.eth:

+- Select: Import from solidity JSON
+- Set compiler the same as hardhat.config
+- choose file: leave blank
+- In drag and drop section you select all JSON files inside artifacts/build-info
+- You wait for it to load then under each contract you set address and chain

 ## Network Configuration

 The project is configured to work with the following networks: